djtfoo/EdgyGame/readme.txt

 DESCRIPTION

 Inflatable, bouncy structures fill up an indoor hall.
 These structures are constructed from multiple balloon parts.
 Hop onto balloons to bounce, or shoot them with a needle gun to deflate them.
-Throw a grenade to destroy an entire nearby structure.
+Throw a grenade to destroy an entire nearby structure or enemy.
 Enemies are made up of multiple balloon parts as well.
+The goal of the game is to collect the diamonds.
+By destroying structures, they can be found more easily.
+There are ammo boxes for reloading as well.

 CONTROLS